 - 5.1.
 Lot Configuration.
 The application is in compliance.
 In consideration of the natural features on the eastern portion of the site, along with the subdivision necessary to reflect the conforming uses and circulation, the applicant has proposed lot lines as close to right angles as feasible for development in accordance with §16-5.5.a. - 5.2.
 Pump Station Ownership.
 It appears the Township will own and maintain the pump station property once it is subdivided.
-This should be confirmed by the applicant and any necessary documentation to that effect should be provided as a condition of approval. - 5.3.
+This should be confirmed by the applicant and any necessary documentation to that effect should be provided as a condition of approval.

+5.3.
 Cross Easements.
 Additional Information Necessary.
 There are facilities and infrastructure common to the townhomes, apartments, open space and pump station.
-The plans should indicate cross easements for access and use of the common elements.
-All easement language should be subject to review by the Board Attorney.
-The applicant indicates in their June 19, 2023 correspondence that the cross easements will be provided in the HOA agreement, rather than within the property deeds.
-This office defers to the Board Attorney as to whether this is satisfactory.
+Although the applicant has indicated that the cross easements will be provided in the HOA agreement, rather than within the property deeds, we recommend that the rights of use and access should be formalized within a deed of easement subject to review by the Board Attorney and the subdivision plan should contain a note indicating that the use and access of the common elements is permitted by all residents.